 By definition, a safe is a secure lockable box used for protecting valuable items against theft and/or damage from fire and other natural catastrophes.
-Some may find the need to use their safe on a daily basis, especially for business establishments, while some will only need to open their safe on rare occasions and emergency situations.
+Some may find the need to use their safe on a daily basis, especially for business establishments, while some will only need to open their safe on rare occasions and in emergency situations.
 Regardless of how often you may use your safe, you can never be prepared for a lockout situation.
 You might lose your mechanical key if you keep it with you for easy access or forget your access codes if you rarely use them.
 Even biometric access, though by far the most secure and convenient locking system, is not impervious to scanner malfunctions.
 This leads us to the big question: What to do if you're locked out of your safe?
 Here are a few things you can try to recover your safe without spending too much or causing any unnecessary damage.

 1. Stay Calm

-When you get locked out of your safe, the first thing you should do is to calm your nerves.
+When you get locked out of your safe, the first thing you should do is calm your nerves.
 Pause for a little while until your mind is clear.
 Since one of the reasons for opening a safe is to take out items in an emergency situation, this might get challenging.
 But, do remember to be still for a few moments.
 Rushing to recover your valuables might cause you to react dramatically and do more harm than good.
 You might end up causing injury to yourself if you decide to break your safe open.
 Until your mind is clear enough to think of sensible solutions, do not attempt anything.

 2. Find Your Spare Key Or Back-Up Access Codes.

 Once you are calm, you can think about whether or not you have another way to access your safe.
-If the safe uses a key, and you've had the foresight of keeping a spare, now is the time to use them.
+If the safe is locked with a key, and you've had the foresight of keeping a spare, now is the time to use it.
 Hopefully, they are nearby and you haven't stored those spares inside the safe itself.
 On the other hand, if your safe won't open with code that you remember using, call another family member or trusted employee that you've shared your code with.
 You might just have a few numbers confused so it could really be an easy fix if they can tell you the correct one right away.

 3. Contact Your Safe Dealer.

 If you are still using the default combination to the safe, your safe dealer might be able to help you unlock your safe.
-Gather proofs of your identity and proof of your purchase and contact them to ask about providing you with the original combination.
+Gather proof of your identity and proof of your purchase and contact them to ask about providing you with the original combination.
 If your safe is fairly new, they should be able to have that information on file.
 One thing to note is that this process might require a notary public to authenticate your request for your safe combination.
 To save time, call your dealer to ask about all the requirements for your request before heading to their store.

 4. Call A Professional Locksmith.